 - First aid for small cuts and abrasions can be treated at home.
-Clean the area of the wound, disinfect and apply a clean bandage or bandaid.
+Clean the area of the wound, disinfect and apply a clean bandage or Bandaid.

 - Always have a well-stocked first aid kit available.
-Keep several first aid kits around the farm, for example in the workshop, shearing shed and on the tractor.
+Keep several first aid kits around the farm, for example in the workshop, shearing shed and in the tractor.
 To purchase first aid kits visit our online Safety Shop.

 To find out more on the different types of bleeding, treatment and management.
 Go to Better Health Channel

-References used for this bleeding page
+References used for this topic